camrmarquis/tb_assignment/README.md

 # Truebill Takehome

-All code for this is on `notebooks/tb.ipynb`.
+All code for this is in `notebooks/tb.ipynb`.
 I usually dont work a lot in Jupyter, but for the exploratory scope of this problem set it seemed appropriate.
+The requirements for running are included in `requirements.txt`

 *Note*: I excluded `data/tb_data_team_homework.csv` from git as to not make you data open to the public :).
 It will have to be added in there manually in order to run the notebook.